Overview of Mammary Tumors

 In theory, the use of anticancer drugs to combat micrometastatic disease (adjuvant chemotherapy) is a reasonable consideration.
 However, chemotherapy has not been shown to be an effective treatment for mammary tumors in dogs.
 Part of the difficulty of evaluating the response to adjuvant chemotherapy relates to the fact that only about half of the canine mammary tumors diagnosed as malignant on histopathologic examination actually behave that way.
 A combination of doxorubicin and cyclophosphamide has been used with limited efficacy in cats.
 Neither radiation therapy nor antiestrogenic compounds have been effective.

 Use of the NSAID piroxicam (0.3 mg/kg/day, PO) as a single agent has been beneficial in treating inflammatory mammary carcinoma, a subtype of mammary tumor in dogs that has been very difficult to manage by surgical or medical means.
 This is in step with current interest in metronomic low-dose therapy in other malignancies for an antitumor and anti-angiogenic effect.

 The prognosis is based on multiple factors.
-Most mammary tumors in dogs that are going to cause death do so within 1 yr.
+In dogs, most mammary tumors that are going to cause death do so within 1 yr.
 Sarcomas are associated with shorter survival times than carcinomas.
 Other factors, including size of tumor, lymph node involvement, and nuclear differentiation, also affect the prognosis.
 In cats, tumor size is important; cats with tumors >3 cm in diameter have a median survival time of 6 mo, but cats with tumors <2 cm in diameter have a median survival time of >4 yr.